jaljo/articles/text-editor/text-editor-002-en.md

 ### Paragraph toolbox

-The paragraph toolbox enables some media insertion in a new paragraph.
+The paragraph toolbox is used to insert medias in a new paragraph.
 When clicking on the `image` button, it opens a media picker.
-We can then search the image to include from our database, or upload a new image, edit it, etc.
+In this media picker, users can then search an image to insert from our database, upload a new image, edit its caption, crop it, etc.

-The `video` button behaves almost the same way than the `image` button : it opens the media picker for videos.
+The `video` button behaves almost the same way: it opens the media picker for videos.

-For tweets and youtube videos insertion, a simple `text` input is displayed on the empty paragraph so the user can type the URL of the media to insert.
-The tweet or the video is inserted when this little form is submitted (see the last part of that article for a detailed workflow on this feature).
+For tweets and youtube videos insertion, a simple `text` input is displayed on the empty paragraph so the user can type in the URL of the media to insert.
+The tweet or the video is inserted when this little form is submitted.
+This use case is detailed in the "Insertion of a tweet" chapter below.

 ## Implementation